Loan Quality Advisor FAQ

 - How will obtaining merged credit work through the LQA Risk Assessment service?

-- Which credit reporting companies (CRCs) can I use to order merged credit?
+- Which credit reporting companies (CRCs) can support merged credit re-issues?

-- Can LQA support merged credit report requests when the original credit report was ordered from a technical affiliate?
+- Can LQA support merged credit report re-issues when the original credit report was ordered from a technical affiliate?

 - What happens if the merged credit information is provided, but LQA is unable to process the merged credit re-issue request?